VAT Registration in France - Updated Guide 2023

 France is known as one of the most powerful economies in the world and a top destination for investments of any kind.
 Large companies from abroad have branches and subsidiaries in France and enjoy the excellent business climate and conditions offered.
 The low tax rates, the skilled and multilingual workforce, and being the most industrialized country in the world make France a solid and preferred candidate for a wide range of foreign investments.
 The following numbers, statistics and facts highlight the business and investment direction of France:

-- according to 2019 Doing Business report issued by the World Bank, France ranks 32nd out of 190 economies in the world;
+- according to 2020 Doing Business report issued by the World Bank, France ranked 32nd out of 190 economies in the world;

 - Spain, the Netherlands, Luxembourg, Japan, Finland, US and Germany are the main investors in France;

-- according to statistics, France is the 12th FDI recipient in the world;
+- according to statistics, France is the 13th inward FDI recipient in the world.

-If you want to set up a company and need details about VAT registration, you can contact our French lawyers.
+If you want to set up a company and need details about the VAT registration in 2023, you can contact our French lawyers.
+We can also help you with opening a company in Qatar or any other country with the help of our local partenrs.